Affective Intelligence and Emotional Dynamics in Voters’ Decision-Making Processes

 The theory of affective intelligence has a number of important implications for understanding voters’ attention to current events as well as political involvement and mobilization.
 A number of studies on political knowledge since the 1960s have repeatedly shown that political knowledge levels in mass publics are low (Campbell et al., 1980; Converse, 1964; Delli Carpini & Keeter, 1997).
 In turn, this lack of political sophistication has been shown to hinder political participation and the expression of voters’ self-interests and value dispositions in the political arena (Andersen, Tilley, & Heath, 2005; Bartels, 1996, 2005; Delli Carpini & Keeter, 1997; Luskin, 1987, 1990; Popkin & Dimock, 1999; Zaller, 1992).
 The realization of the importance of political knowledge for effective political representation has generated much research on its antecedents.
 Hence several studies have found a number of long-term demographic and psychological characteristics that are associated with political knowledge (Delli Carpini & Keeter, 1997; Luskin, 1990).

 AIT describes the electorate in different terms.
 It challenges the conclusion according to which voters are either politically sophisticated or unsophisticated, arguing that many voters change back and forth between these two alternative models of citizenship based on the momentary context.
 During calm times, a large number of citizens will pay little attention to political affairs and rather economize on time and effort by navigating themselves in the realm of politics based on extant convictions.
 In times of crisis, however, when anxiety is produced, the politically unsophisticated will be motivated to gather political information, make political judgments, and participate in politics based on this information, even if this means breaking away from chronic political preferences or going against their own psychological dispositions such as authoritarianism or ethnocentrism.
 In this sense, the theory has far-reaching implications for better understanding the conditional nature of vote decision criteria.
 AIT makes specific claims on the extent to which citizens will tend to rely on their partisan or ideological attachments during an election or—on the contrary—will tend to rapidly adjust their political preferences to the direction of the momentary context.
-For instance, in several European countries such as France, Spain, Greece, or Italy, the 2008 economic crisis caused the breaking of long-lasting voter allegiances, and party systems that were stable for decades were transformed in the timespan of a few years or even months.
+For instance, in several European countries such as France, Spain, Greece, or Italy, the 2008 economic crisis caused the breaking of long-lasting voter allegiances, and party systems that were stable for decades were transformed in the time span of a few years or even months.
 Traditional political science tools that explain voting behavior on the basis of long-term habitual anchors such as ideological or partisan identities fall short of explaining such rapid transformations in political systems.
 Understanding the conditional influence of important dispositions on political behavior can help political scientists build more precise and robust behavioral models.

 At the same time, AIT can help to understand the changes in information seeking and processing that are currently taking place among many advanced democracies.
 For instance, the tendency of many voters to yield to post-factual (or post-truth) messages is fully in line with the theory’s hypothesized role of anger on information processing.
-At the same time a number of research programs have argued that emotions do not only impact upon the extent to which citizens collect information, process it, and change their prior judgments on the basis of this information, but also directly render some political options more appealing than others.
+At the same time a number of research programs have argued that emotions not only impact upon the extent to which citizens collect information, process it, and change their prior judgments on the basis of this information, but also directly render some political options more appealing than others.
 For instance, scholarship has recently identified a positive association between anger and the endorsement of risky, punitive, and aggressive political choices such as voting for the far right (Vasilopoulos et al., 2019), or supporting risky political choices that include the withdrawal from international organizations such as the European Union (Vasilopoulou & Wagner, 2017) or other aggressive foreign policy options (Huddy, Feldman, & Cassese, 2007; see also Erisen, 2018).
-These studies do not lie on tension with the AIT premises, yet they point to the conclusion that emotions may have a more expanded impact on political behavior than the one conceived by AIT.
-Combining the insights of AIT on information processing with evidence on the effect of emotions on political action could significantly advance extant understanding on a series of challenges that many democracies face today including the rise of authoritarian populism, the increased demand for isolationist policies, but also the rise of new protest movements both from the left and right.
+These studies do not lie in tension with the AIT premises, yet they point to the conclusion that emotions may have a more expanded impact on political behavior than the one conceived by AIT.
+Combining the insights of AIT on information processing with evidence on the effect of emotions on political action could significantly advance extant understanding on a series of challenges that many democracies face today, including the rise of authoritarian populism, the increased demand for isolationist policies, and the rise of new protest movements both from the left and right.

 - Adorno, T. W., Frenkel-Brunswik, E., Levinson, D. J., & Sanford, R. N. (1950).
 The authoritarian personality.
 New York, NY: Harper & Row.